How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Project Planning and Architecture

-Finalize technical architecture, set up development environments, establish communication processes, and create detailed project timeline with weekly milestones
+You're finalizing technical architecture, setting up development environments, establishing communication processes, and creating a detailed timeline with weekly milestones.

-Common mistake: Skipping change order process definition turns small tweaks into 50–100% budget overruns disguised as 'agile iterations'
+Common mistake: Skipping a defined change order process at this phase.
+Without it, small tweaks compound into 50 to 100 percent budget overruns dressed up as 'agile iterations.'

 4